From death threats to corporate backlash, Russian NHL players ‘in a very difficult spot’

 Carolina Hurricanes forward Andrei Svechnikov, 21, grew up in Barnaul, Russia.
 Coach Rod Brind’Amour said he and Svechnikov have shared “one little conversation” about the pressures associated with the war.
 Brind’Amour said Svechinkov has not let the situation affect him on the ice, using the hockey rink as a bubble.

-Svechnikov, though, has carefully considered his public stance.
+Svechnikov, though, has considered his public stance carefully.
 He planned to make his first public comments since the invasion Thursday in Washington.
 He decided after a morning stake session to wait another few days, a Carolina spokesman said, so he could further gather his thoughts.

 Carolina forward Jordan Martinook, an alternate captain, has noticed the criticism other Russian hockey players have received.
 He emphasized that Svechnikov had no control over the situation and vowed to defend him if necessary.